AngeloDotNet/GestioneSagre/README.md

+## ATTENTION!

+This repository is no longer maintained and is replaced by <a href="https://github.com/GestioneSagre">GestioneSagre v2</a>

 # GestioneSagre
 Free software that allows the web management of festivals and village festivals written in C# and Blazor Wasm

 ![image](https://user-images.githubusercontent.com/49655304/177003851-6ca5cae8-240a-4a19-82bd-20f333a6f407.png)

-## IMPORTANT MESSAGE

-This project is no longer developed as the logic with which the open source product will be developed has been changed.

-The new repository can be reached at this link: https://github.com/GestioneSagre

 <!--
 ## Features